brombal/stylix-docs/markdown/selectors.md

 The use of `&` here applies the hover styles directly to this element, rather than its descendants.
 Without the `&`, the selector would only match hovered elements *within* the `<a>`, which is probably not what is intended.

 The `&` is useful in a variety of situations.
-Style objects can be nested infinitely deep, and by default, selectors will be appended to the parent selector.
+Style objects can be nested infinitely deep, and selectors without a `&` symbol will be appended to the parent selector.
 You can use `&` anywhere that you want the resulting selector to be anything other than the default.

-## Styling complex components
+## Styling deeper elements

-Using the `$css` prop makes it possible to style components that render more complex HTML.
+Using the `$css` prop makes it possible to style components that render deeper, complex HTML.

 For example, UI component libraries often render elements with class names that you can use to customize their styles.
 Imagine a UI library that provides a custom select box, with a wrapper element, a popover, and options: